 - Exercise regularly

-- Get sufficient sleep and rest, including at least eight hours of sleep
+- Get sufficient sleep and rest, meaning at least eight hours of sleep

 - Maintain a healthy diet to nourish the body